rnz/vimrc/README.md

-# The Ultimate vimrc
+# The Ultimate `.vimrc`

-Over the last 8 years I have used and tweaked Vim.
-This is my Ultimate vimrc.
+Forked from amix/vimrc with custom modifications.
+This is my Ultimate `.vimrc`

 There are two versions: